e-mcbride/covid19.commuting/README.md

     `paper.docx`, suitable for reading (the code is replaced by figures and tables in this file)
 -   [:file\_folder: data](/analysis/data): Data used in the analysis.
+    This folder will not be publicly available for the time being.
 -   [:file\_folder: figures](/analysis/figures): Plots and other
     illustrations
 -   [:file\_folder: